MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/earlier-versions-not-start-use-pre-provision-bitlocker.md

 This article explains why earlier Windows versions don't start after you run the "Setup Windows and Configuration Manager" step if Pre-Provision BitLocker is used with Windows 10, version 1511.

-_Original product version:_ &nbsp;Windows 10 – all editions, Windows 7 Service Pack 1
+_Applies to:_ &nbsp; Windows 10 – all editions, Windows 7 Service Pack 1
 _Original KB number:_ &nbsp;4494799

 ## Symptoms